-In our new Neighbourhood Guides, our dining editor charts a culinary path across Hong Kong, tracking down the absolute best eats to be had in every neighbourhood in town.
+In our Neighbourhood Eats series, we chart the culinary path across Hong Kong, tracking down top-notch bites to be had in every neighbourhood, starting with the best restaurants in Kennedy Town.

 11 Westside, 1/F, The Hudson, 11 Davis Street, Kennedy Town, Hong Kong, +852 3996 7754